roma-project/roma-project.github.io/_posts/2018-09-30-consulate.md

 Pulitzer Hall, School of Journalism, Columbia University 2950 Broadway, New York (Between 115th - 116th and Broadway)

-To RSVP send a message bellow or e-mail romapeoplesproject@columbia.edu
+To RSVP send a message bellow, e-mail romapeoplesproject@columbia.edu or fhny@flandershouse.org